TLU student exposed to COVID-19

-A trio of Texas Lutheran University students were apparently exposed to someone in San Antonio who has since tested positive for the novel coronavirus, according to the school’s website.

-Initially, TLU leadership believed three nursing students were exposed to a hospital intern who has tested positive, but they have since learned that only one student had direct exposure with the intern, according to website.
+The three female students were doing clinicals at the hospital, Story said.

+Clinicals are like internships in which healthcare students do classwork at school but go into healthcare facilities for training and hands-on experience, she said.

-“Although the other two students did not have direct contact with anyone testing positive for coronavirus, the hospital recommended quarantine as a precautionary measure since the students were working on a floor with two patients who are awaiting COVID-19 testing,” read the posts.
+“Although the other two students did not have direct contact with anyone testing positive for coronavirus, the hospital recommended quarantine as a precautionary measure since the students were working on a floor with two patients who are awaiting COVID-19 testing,” read information on the school’s website.

-The two students who had indirect contact live off campus and are self-quarantining, and the student with direct contact with the intern showed no symptoms and was self-quarantining, to post stated.
+The two students who had indirect contact live off campus and are self-quarantining, according to the website.

+Last Friday, TLU officials announced an extension of spring break an extra week and the effective closure of the campus until at least April 8, with classes being conducted online after spring break.

+Some international and other students unable to return home remained on campus, Story said.
+Staff members also were there working, she said.

+“We have about five international students and then we have some other students that for whatever reason, they can’t leave,” Story said.
+“We respect that and we work with them on a one-on-one basis.
+We want to support them.”

+By limiting the number of people on campus, practicing social distancing and doing other things, the university hopes to do its part to prevent spread of the virus.
+TLU looked to transparently provide information, which can only help with the fight against spread of the coronavirus, Story said.

 The novel coronavirus was named a pandemic as it spreads across the globe.
-This illness is believed to cause COVID-19, a respiratory illness that can lead to severe, flu-like symptoms and has resulted in numerous deaths worldwide, including in the United States.
+This new coronavirus is believed to cause COVID-19, a respiratory illness that can lead to severe, flu-like symptoms and has resulted in numerous deaths worldwide, including in the United States.

 As a result of the fluid coronavirus situation, TLU leadership has made some changes, according to information on the website.